Karmotrine/javaSimpleChatBot/README.md

 # Simple chat bot
 Primitive chat bot written in Java.
+Project serves as a coding exercise.